netgen/admin-ui-styles/README.md

 $mainLogoPath: '../images/ng-ui-logo.svg';
 ```

+If you don't use scss, you can include already built css file from `node_modules/@netgen/admin-ui/dist/css/style.css` or minified `style.min.css`.

 ## Using JS

 To include the ES2015 modules and initialize the plugins for all of the UI plugins: